Gas One GS-3000 Review

 Of course, setting up this stove is so easy because it's highly simplistic.
 Models with windscreens, legs, and propane tanks do take more time to get running, but they also provide better wind protection and fuel efficiency.

-This stove is easy to clean.
-The drip pan lifts off the stove for quick and thorough cleanings, as well as easier access to the internal parts should your cooking excitement get a little out of hand.
+This stove is also pretty easy to clean.
+The drip pan lifts off the stove for quick and thorough cleanings.
+The only challenge, comes with trying to clean the internal parts, should your cooking excitement get a little out of hand.

 Portability

-The small size of this stove is awesome — it's super compact and comes with a little suitcase-like carrying case for transport.
-The case is a little flimsy when open, but it does a fine job of protecting everything when closed.
-This is the smallest stove we tested, so obviously, it scores high in this category.
-There are smaller stoves available, but they tend to be more flimsy.
+The small size of this stove is awesome — it's compact and comes with a little suitcase-like carrying case for transport.
+The case is somewhat flimsy when open but does a fine job of protecting everything when closed.
+This is the lightest-weight and one of the smallest stoves we tested, so obviously it scores high in this category.
+There are smaller stoves available, but they tend to be less durable.

-We noticed a small detail that results in a nice safety feature when storing this model.
-To fit inside its case, the drip pan needs to be flipped upside down.
+Despite being inexpensive, the design team did a good job with the Gas One.
+To fit inside the case, the drip pan needs to be flipped upside down.
 Then, the fuel canister must be disengaged for it to rest on top of the stove.
-The result is that you cannot store this model in its case with the butane canister engaged, which we consider a good thing.
+The result is that you cannot store this model in its case with the butane canister engaged, which is an excellent safety feature.